Esri/resource-proxy/README.md

 All three proxies respect the XML configuration properties listed below.

 * Use the ProxyConfig tag to specify the following proxy level settings.
-    * **mustMatch="true"** : When true only the sites listed using serverUrl will be proxied.
-Set to false to proxy any site, which can be useful in testing.
-However, we recommend setting it to "true" for production sites.
+    * **mustMatch="true"** : When `true` only the sites listed using serverUrl will be proxied.
+Set to `false` to proxy any site, which can be useful in testing.
+However, we recommend setting it to `true` for production sites.
     * **allowedReferers="http://server.com/app1,http://server.com/app2"** : A comma-separated list of referer URLs.
 Only requests coming from referers in the list will be proxied.
 See https://github.com/Esri/resource-proxy/issues/282 for detailed usage.
     * **logFile="proxylog.txt"** : When a logFile is specified, the proxy will log messages to this file. *N.B.: The folder containing the logFile must be writable by the web server.* If a path is not specified, the .Net proxy uses the folder where the proxy.config file is found.
 (The Java proxy uses java.util.logging.FileHandler to open the file; the PHP proxy uses fopen to open the file.)
     * **logLevel="Error"** : An optional flag indicating the level of detail to write to the logFile.
 Flags for each of the various languages are listed below.